GovTechSG/seed-documentation/offboard-device/mac-os.md

 ![note-org-id](../images/macos-find-org-id-2.png)

-3. Refer to the following table and identify your **Defender organisation** and download the respective offboarding package.
+3. see the following table and identify your **Defender organisation** and download the respective offboarding package.

   | org_id  | Defender organisation | Offboarding package |
   | ------------- |:-------------:|:-------------:|